ArvyKR/arvykr.github.io/README.md

 ### Test out the Chatbot

 Normally, you can test the dialog skill be selecting the `Try it` button located at the top right side of the dialog skill panel, but when integrated with a search skill, a different method of testing must be used.
+In this example I use the preview tab to test my chatbot

 <br>
 <p align="center">